-14 According to the SNA, "The ratio of owner-occupied to rented dwellings can vary significantly...so both international and inter-temporal comparisons of the production and consumption of housing services could be distorted if no imputation were made for the value of own-account housing services."
+15 According to the SNA, "The ratio of owner-occupied to rented dwellings can vary significantly.. so both international and inter-temporal comparisons of the production and consumption of housing services could be distorted if no imputation were made for the value of own-account housing services."
 (SNA 2008: 6.34).

-- Federal Emergency Management Agency (FEMA): FEMA provides disasterrelated subsidy payments for temporary housing, repairs, mortgage and rental assistance, etc. - Road Home Grants: The road home and homeowner assistance programs are Federal grants to the states of Louisiana and Mississippi to provide assistance to persons displaced by Hurricane Katrina to allow them to repair their properties.
+- Section 235: The Housing and Urban Recovery Act of 1983 program subsidizes the interest payments of eligible homeowners for 10 years. - Federal Emergency Management Agency (FEMA): FEMA provides disasterrelated subsidy payments for temporary housing, repairs, mortgage and rental assistance, etc.

+• Road Home Grants: The Road Home program was a Federal grant to the states of Louisiana and Mississippi to aid persons displaced by Hurricanes Katrina and Rita.
+The program, which provided subsidies for property repairs, operated from 2007 to 2018.

 For owner-occupied manufactured homes, the PCE measure of rental value is estimated as the product of the rent per unit of tenant-occupied manufactured homes and the ratio of the average number of rooms in owner-occupied manufactured homes to those in tenant-occupied manufactured homes.
 The expenses deducted from this measure include "contract site rent"-the charge for the site upon which the home is located-as well as mortgage interest paid, property taxes, consumption of fixed capital, and miscellaneous other costs (including property insurance and maintenance and repairs).
 Subsidies are not added in the measurement of rental income from manufactured homes.
-As noted previously, rental income of persons does not include income from tenant-occupied manufactured homes, which is instead recorded as business income.
+As noted previously, rental income of persons does not include income from tenantoccupied manufactured homes, which is instead recorded as business income.

 For farm housing, estimates of rental value, expenses, and subsidies are all based on data from the United States Department of Agriculture (USDA) with two exceptions.
-Measures for capital consumption allowances come from the IRS Statistics of Income program, and measures of the consumption of fixed capital come from BEA's Fixed Assets Accounts.
-For farm tenant-occupied housing owned by farm operator landlords, the rental value is adjusted to exclude expenses for maintenance and repairs, capital consumption allowances, real estate taxes, mortgage interest, property insurance, and the compensation paid in kind (in the form of housing) to hired labor.
-For farms owned by nonoperator landlords, (those that are not primarily engaged in the production of crops or livestock) the rental value includes the value of housing, nonresidential structures, and land, and is based on the USDA measure of agricultural net rent, which is net of expenses and includes government payments to nonoperator landlords.
-For farm owner-occupied housing owned by farm operators, the USDA measure of the rental value is adjusted to exclude expenses for maintenance and repairs, consumption of fixed capital, real estate taxes, mortgage interest, and property insurance.
-No subsidies are added.
+Measures for capital consumption allowances come from the IRS Statistics of Income (SOI) program, and measures of the consumption of fixed capital come from BEA's Fixed Assets Accounts.16 For farm tenant-occupied housing owned by farm operator landlords, the rental value is adjusted to exclude expenses for maintenance and repairs, capital consumption allowances, real estate taxes, mortgage interest, property insurance, and the compensation paid in kind (in the form of housing) to hired labor.
+For farms owned by nonoperator landlords, (those that are not primarily engaged in the production of crops or livestock) the rental value includes the value of housing, nonresidential structures, and land, and is based on the USDA measure of agricultural net rent, which is net of expenses and includes government payments to nonoperator landlords.17 For farm owner-occupied housing owned by farm operators, the USDA measure of the rental value is adjusted to exclude expenses for maintenance and repairs, consumption of fixed